-In late 1965 Berry Gordy decided to adjust the group's name and they were billed thereafter as Smokey Robinson & The Miracles, until Smokey left the group in July 1972 (although the final Smokey Robinson & The Miracles single was not released until November).
+In late 1965 Berry Gordy decided to adjust the group's name and they were billed thereafter as Smokey Robinson & The Miracles although it was still one group, until Smokey left the group in July 1972 (although the final Smokey Robinson & The Miracles single was not released until November).
 He was replaced by Billy Griffin, with the name being reverted back to The Miracles for the new line-up.

 The Miracles stayed with Motown until 1976, and had a number one US hit with 'Love Machine' in 1975.
 In 1976 they moved to Columbia.